brave/brave-core/components/brave_ads/core/internal/user_engagement/ad_events/notification_ads/README.md

 Notification ad events are actions or interactions that occur within an advertisement, such as a user clicking the ad.
 Supported ad events are:

-- Served: an ad is displayed to a user
+- Served Impression: an ad was served
-- Viewed: an ad is viewed by a user
+- Viewed Impression: an ad is visible to the user
 - Clicked: a user clicks on an ad
 - Dismissed: a user dismissed an ad
 - Timed-out: a user did not interact with the ad